danielBingham/danielbingham.github.io/source/_posts/2022-08-03-we-might-have-a-way-to-fix-scientific-publishing.md

 unfamiliar with the process of software development, please keep in mind that the roadmap is a *very* rough estimate and that it is constantly in flux.

-I'm also looking for feedback on that roadmap, are there features that aren't currently included that should be considered for the closed beta?
+I'm also looking for feedback on that roadmap, are there features which aren't currently included that should be considered for the closed beta?
 For the open beta?